-A great snapshot of the best of New Zealand - with beautiful outdoor environments, rich art, history and heritage, plenty of outdoor adventures, fabulous fare, and great Kiwi hospitality.
+A destination for families, foodies and adventure seekers - with beautiful outdoor environments, a large collection of ancient Maori rock art sites, Korora or little penguins, wallabies, rich art, history and heritage, plenty of outdoor adventures, fabulous fare, and great Kiwi hospitality.

 South Canterbury's geography is made up of sweeping plains, rolling hills, meandering rivers, native forest and unspoiled coastline.
-Yes, there are many picture-postcard views to be had here, and lots of ways you can get out and discover these gorgeous environments.
-Walking and mountain bike trails zigzag their way through the area, ranging from gentle family-friendly tracks to testing hikes over several days, or two-wheeled exhilaration.
+There are many picture-postcard views to be had here, and lots of ways you can get out and discover these gorgeous environments.

 Whatever you choose to eat and drink while you’re here you can be sure it’s served up with a passion for flavour, and a good dollop of Central South Island hospitality.